justincbagley/piranha/README.md

 **What's new in this release?**

 The current build has not yet been released, but contains several goodies, in addition to more minor improvements in the code.
 For example, as of January 2017, I added a new script called 'BEAST_PSPrepper.sh' that, while not quite polished, automates editing any existing BEAST v2+ (e.g. v2.4.4) input XML files for path sampling analysis, so that users don't have to do this by hand!
-And, as of April 2017, this build contains a new 'pyRADLocusVarSites.sh' script (with example run folder) that calculates numbers of variable sites (i.e. segregating sites, S) and parsimony-informative sites (PIS; i.e. phylogenetically informative sites) in each SNP locus contained in .loci file from a pyRAD assembly run.
+And, as of April 2017, this build contains a new 'pyRADLocusVarSites.sh' script (with example run folder) that calculates numbers of variable sites (i.e. segregating sites, S) and parsimony-informative sites (PIS; i.e. hence with utility for phylogenetic analysis) in each SNP locus contained in .loci file from a pyRAD assembly run.

 *What is possible with PIrANHA?* *Who cares?*